 January 1999 - September 2004

-Provided consulting and technical assistance services to the three original demonstration states (AK, FL, NJ) on designing, implementing and evaluating the effectiveness Government and Vendor F/EA FMS for their participant-directed support service programs.
+Subject matter expert providing consulting and technical assistance services to the three original demonstration states (AK, FL, NJ) on designing, implementing and evaluating the effectiveness Government and Vendor F/EA FMS for their participant-directed support service programs.
 Provided ongoing training and technical assistance on federal and state labor and employment tax and worker's compensation insurance rules and regulations and CMS policies and procedures related to Government and Vendor Fiscal/Employer Agent FMS to grantees and the RWJ Foundation Cash & Counseling National Program Office.
 Participated with staff from the US Department of Human Services Office of the Assistant Secretary for Planning and Evaluation on an IRS Workgroup on Government and Vendor F/EA FMS.

 Minnesota Department of Human Services, St. Paul, MN